-Mini mum disclosure requirem ents
+Mini imum disclosure requirem ents

 Price Service Redress

-Pricing and charging model (e.g. fixed fee, hourly rates, capped charges, conditional fee agreement/damages- based agreement) Hourly fees (where charged) by grade of staff (Where offered) indicative fixed fees A description of the services that the legal services provider provides Mix of staff that deliver the service Key (and discrete) stages of services Indicative timescales of completing services and factors Regulatory status, registration details Complaints process and access to the Legal Ombudsman Level of professional indemnity insurance cover
+Pricing and charging model (e.g. fixed fee, hourly rates, capped charges, conditional fee agreement/damages-based agreement) Hourly fees (where charged) by grade of staff (Where offered) indicative fixed fees A description of the services that the legal services provides Mix of staff that deliver the service Key (and discrete) stages of services Indicative timescales of completing services and factors Regulatory status, registration details Complaints process and access to the Legal Ombudsman Level of professional indemnity insurance cover

-and factors that may affect these and the circumstances where additional fees may be charged Typical range of costs for different stages of cases (where appropriate) Scale of likely disbursements (e.g. searches, court fees) Key factors that affecting these
+and factors that may affecting these

+affect these and the

+circumstances where

+additional fees may

+•

+be charged

+• Typical range of

+costs for different

+stages of cases

+(where appropriate)

+Scale of likely

+• ,

+disbursements (e.g.

+searches, court fees)

-Key factors that determine price (including
+• Key factors that

+determine price

+(including

+' •

 disbursements)